getdish/dish/docs/nate.md

   single review at the time of aggreation, so this problem won't happen again.
 * @natew I don't suppose the weights are relevant anymore?

----

 Home page
 - generally home page query and layout, but that's a whole other kettle of fish
 - is the plan for the site to be login only? i think it's better to allow anonymous use of the site Restaurant page
-- again dishes not ordered by their scores
-- clicking a dish takes you to the gallery but there are no photos of that dish
-- and the hardcoded breakdowns again too
-- menu title show even when there's no menu
-- menu doesn't contain prices or images

----

-- tag voting fixes everywhere
-- points breakdown real fixes
-- admin panel fixes + fiverr cleanups
-- slow scrolling because of mapbox?
-- list item
-  - show restaurant cuisine tags in overview
-  - if michelin quote is availble, show that with michelin logo
-- fix hmr for useStore in react native
-- fix login/register flows
-- get reviewing fully working with votes/sentiment on tags
-- fix up points breakdown and dish/tag breakdown
-- location <=> url

 ---